is a pharmacist by profession. He had

 was given her name because of her blue hull and the vast array of electronics

-and was the first charter vessel in the port to be equipped with GPS.
+and was the first charter vessel in the port of Plymouth to be equipped with GPS.

 vessel had it all and was probably rated number one in her class for many years